isabella232/dynamic-media-classic.en-1/help/administration-setup.md

 ## User Administration {#user-administration}

-All Scene7 users are assigned a role that determines their privileges and access rights to features in Scene7 Publishing System.
+All Dynamic Media Classic users are assigned a role that determines their privileges and access rights to features in Scene7 Publishing System.
 Administrators determine the different roles and responsibilities for the companies to which they are assigned.

-Typically, Scene7 configures the first set of companies and assigns a company administrator.
+Typically, Dynamic Media Classic configures the first set of companies and assigns a company administrator.
 The company administrator then sets up and administers Scene7 Publishing System users.

 Scene7 Publishing System supports three user roles.
 All three roles can access companies set up for the Scene7 Publishing System: